 The turbo four-equipped Verano also features a moderately stiffer suspension and recalibrated steering system for sportier handling than the standard model.

 The Verano comes standard with the 2.4-liter motor in addition to a six-speaker AM/FM/CD stereo system with a seven-inch LED touchscreen display and AUX and USB inputs, Bluetooth smartphone connectivity with audio streaming, cloth seats with leatherette bolsters, leather-wrapped steering wheel and gearshift knob, a rearview camera, Bluetooth connectivity and 18-inch alloy wheels.
 Expected niceties such as dual-zone automatic climate control, cruise control and power windows and locks are also included.
 Newly standard is OnStar with 4G LTE and a standard built-in Wi-Fi hotspot, including a 3GB/three-month data trial.

 The optional Convenience Group adds heated mirrors, heated front seats a power-adjustable driver's seat with manual recline, an auto-dimming interior rearview mirror, a universal garage remote, Side Blind Zone Alert and Rear Cross-Traffic Alert.
-Forward Collision Alert and Lane Departure Warning (explained below) are now part of the Convenience Group for the latest model year.

 The Leather Group brings leather upholstery, heated front seats, a heated steering wheel, a nine-speaker Bose stereo system and a passive entry key with push-button start.

 The range-topping Premium Group adds the turbocharged four-cylinder (and its attendant chassis and steering tweaks) in addition to aluminum pedals, dual exhaust outlets and a decklid spoiler.